 River flows are monitored on a daily basis to ensure stream supports are switched on as the appropriate flow triggers are reached.
-River flows across the region decreased throughout May, and at the end of the month most flows were below average for the time of year.
+Stream supports are helping to improve river flows in the following locations (as at 11/10/21):

-- Kingston Deverill (5.0 Ml/d into River Wylye, nr Warminster)
+- Kingston Deverill (10 Ml/d into River Wylye, nr Warminster)

-- Porton (1.5 Ml/d into Salisbury Bourne, nr Salisbury)
+- Porton (2.0 Ml/d into Salisbury Bourne, nr Salisbury)

 - South Wraxall (2.0 Ml/d into Chalfield Brook, nr Bradford on Avon)